KauannOliver/pizzaria-carlos/README.md

-# Pizzeria Management System
+# **Pizzeria Management System**

-This project was developed to modernize the order management process at Carlos' Pizzeria, integrating solutions that make daily operations more efficient and accessible.
-The system allows the integration of orders via WhatsApp and phone calls, while also offering features that streamline workflows.
+This project was developed to enhance the order management process at Carlos' Pizzeria, integrating modern solutions to improve daily operations.
+The system supports orders through WhatsApp and phone calls while providing tools to streamline workflows and improve efficiency.

+---

-**KEY FEATURES**
+## **KEY FEATURES**

-1. **WhatsApp Order Integration**
+### 1. **WhatsApp Order Integration**
+   - Directly receives orders through WhatsApp using the `wa.me` link.
-   The system enables direct order reception through WhatsApp.
-Using the wa.me link, it automates communication with Selenium, accessing a saved Mozilla session, ensuring faster and more efficient communication.
+   - Automates communication with Selenium, leveraging a saved Mozilla session for fast and seamless interactions.

-2. **Full CRUD for Clients, Pizzas, and Orders**
+### 2. **Full CRUD for Clients, Pizzas, and Orders**
-   The system provides complete CRUD (Create, Read, Update, Delete) capabilities for managing clients, pizzas, and orders.
-Built with the Flet framework, the front-end delivers a user-friendly, modern interface.
+   - Provides Create, Read, Update, and Delete (CRUD) capabilities for managing client information, pizza options, and orders.
+   - Built with the Flet framework, offering a modern and intuitive interface for easy management.

-3. **Power BI Reports**
+### 3. **Power BI Reports**
-   Interactive reports generated in Power BI offer a detailed view of the pizzeria's performance, including order and sales metrics.
+   - Generates interactive reports in Power BI, offering insights into pizzeria performance metrics such as orders, sales, and customer trends.

-4. **Excel Data Export**
+### 4. **Excel Data Export**
-   Data export is done using Pandas and Openpyxl libraries, allowing relevant information to be exported directly to Excel spreadsheets for further analysis.
+   - Utilizes Pandas and Openpyxl libraries for exporting data to Excel spreadsheets.
+   - Allows further analysis and record-keeping for operational and financial planning.

-5. **Accessibility and Inclusion**
+### 5. **Accessibility and Inclusion**
-   Designed with accessibility in mind, the system is fully compatible with screen readers, making it usable for visually impaired users.
-Additionally, color optimizations ensure the interface is accessible for users with color blindness.
+   - Fully compatible with screen readers, making the system accessible to visually impaired users.
+   - Optimized colors ensure the interface is user-friendly for those with color blindness.

-6. **Receipt Generation**
+### 6. **Receipt Generation**
-   The system includes receipt generation for each completed order, simplifying transaction control and documentation.
+   - Automatically generates receipts for completed orders, simplifying documentation and providing a professional customer experience.

+---

-**TECHNOLOGIES USED**
+## **TECHNOLOGIES USED**

-1. **Flet**: Framework for front-end development.
-2. **Python**: Used for back-end development.
-3. **SQLite**: Lightweight, efficient database for data storage.
+### 1. **Flet**
+   - Used for developing a responsive, user-friendly front-end interface.

+### 2. **Python**
+   - Powers the back-end with robust functionality and integration.

+### 3. **SQLite**
+   - A lightweight and efficient database for storing client, pizza, and order data.

-4. **Pandas & Openpyxl**: For data export and manipulation in Excel.
+### 4. **Pandas & Openpyxl**
+   - For managing and exporting data in Excel format.

-5. **Selenium**: For WhatsApp message automation, utilizing a saved Mozilla session.
+### 5. **Selenium**
+   - Automates WhatsApp communication by accessing saved browser sessions.

+---

-**CONCLUSION**
+## **CONCLUSION**

-This project combines technology, accessibility, and automation to deliver a complete management solution for pizzerias, facilitating the order process and offering full integration with WhatsApp, interactive reports, and data export to Excel.
+The **Pizzeria Management System** is a comprehensive solution designed to modernize and automate pizzeria operations.
+From integrating WhatsApp orders and generating receipts to exporting data and creating detailed Power BI reports, this system enhances efficiency and customer satisfaction.
+Additionally, its accessibility features ensure inclusivity, making it a robust choice for pizzerias looking to embrace technology-driven management.